You might remember my previous post on Mindful Eating and how to get started, this week I am going into how to create a Mindful and Capsule Kitchen.

-How do we like to cook?
+How do I like to cook?

 I like fresh foods that can be made quickly and prefer to improv-cook or loosely follow a recipe without a lot of up-front planning.
 Knowing this, my capsule kitchen is heavy on versatile fresh items that are easy to prepare.

-What do we use every week?
+What do I use every week?

-As it's just the two of us and we eat most meals at home (apart from Khushi as she has lunch at school), I know what our meals will be like.
 As breakfast is one of the most important meals of the day, I tend to make something different every day; anything from Avocado Deviled Eggs with seeded toast, full English Breakfast or just Seeded toast with Nutbutter and Berries!

 What are the items I rely on in my pantry?

-1. I’m saving time in the grocery store.
+1. I’m saving time in the grocery store

 Having a setlist means I can zip through the store in a lot less time.
-No more worrying that I forgot something or wandering aimlessly through the aisles.
+No more worrying that I forgot something or wandering through the aisles.

-2. I always know what to buy.
+2. I always know what to buy

 I pull up my reusable capsule kitchen list on my phone (MealPlanner App), check off the items I’m missing and head to the store.

-3. My meals are more creative.
+3. My meals are more creative

-4. I always have something for dinner.
+4. I always have something for dinner

-Because I have a realistic idea of the basic staples I need in the house, I’m a lot more likely to have something for dinner.
+Because I have a realistic idea of the basic staples I need in the house, I’m a lot more likely to have something for breakfast, lunch & dinner.
 This means more feel-good meals which my body craves for.
 I’ve been told I am pretty good at putting together a nourishing meal with random ingredients.

-5. I am wasting less food.
+5. I am wasting less food